xzhuo/indel_epi_landscape/README.md

 I will document my script in the coming weeks, maybe I will rewrite my bash script with snakemake.

+## Todo
+point to the supplemental code once published.

 ## refine_calledSV

 ### Usage